The timeline shows some key events in Peter Manning’s musical career.

 Became leader of The Royal Philharmonic Orchestra in 1997 with Danielle Gatti and together they helped to reposition the orchestra.

-Appointed Concertmaster with the Orchestra of The Royal Opera House, a position Peter has held since he joined the orchestra in 1999.
+Appointed Concertmaster with the Orchestra of The Royal Opera House, a position Peter held since he joined the orchestra in 1999.

 Founded by Peter as his own arts think-tank / orchestra, Manning Camerata works to create a wider dialogue around the arts in the UK and Europe.
 They put collaboration at the heart of their vision.